Sales People Will Go to Bat for Leaders They Trust

 Because so many in sales management are promoted from sales jobs, they often miss the immediate gratification that comes from closing a sale, and this means they can be tempted to step in and do it for the salespeople on their teams.

-The practice of coaching helps leaders change their mindset and gives them a new purpose.
+The practice of coaching is the most essential of all leadership qualities.
+It helps leaders change their mindset and gives them a new purpose.
 Their sense of personal satisfaction comes not from closing a deal but from coaching their sales reps to do it themselves.
 In the process, they’re empowering their people to be problem-solvers, building trust and developing bench strength for the future.

 Developing and keeping high-performing salespeople is more than just a numbers game.
 People tend to respect the leaders they have a good relationship with and who hold them accountable to their goals.
 Whether they call it coaching or not, it’s what the most effective leaders know.
 And those are the leaders your salespeople will go the extra mile for.